NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 #### 2.4 Add mass stream function (`msf`) to `atmos_average_pstd`.

-In this case, we add the variable after the interpolation because we need to compute streamfunction on pressure coordinates.
+In this case, we add the variable after the interpolation because the mass stream function needs to be computed on a standard pressure grid.

 ```bash
 (amesGCM3)>$ MarsVars.py 00490.atmos_average_pstd.nc -add msf